-- Gates believed that he should be the Commander-in-chief of the Continental Army and not Washington.
+Gates believed that he should be the Commander-in-chief of the Continental Army and not Washington.
 He was highly critical of the General and believed him to be incompetent when it came to the military.
-There were many men in Congress that supported his claim, one of the most notable men that supported him was Benjamin Rush.
+There were many men in Congress who supported his claim.
+One of the most notable men who supported him was Benjamin Rush.

-- Gates avoided responsibility when it was his fault and take credit when it was not his accomplishment.
+Gates avoided responsibility when it was his fault and took credit when it was not his accomplishment.
 This is seen when Burgoyne captured Fort Ticonderoga.
 Although Gates was in charge for most of the time, General Schuyler took the blame.
 He would conversely do this in Saratoga.

-- Gates son died in 1780 and his wife passed away in 1783.
-For the ambitious and arrogant Gates the war had left his life a mess.
+Gates's son died in 1780, and his wife passed away in 1783.
+For the ambitious and arrogant Gates, the war had left his life a mess.